virtual-labs/exp-viscosity-measurement-iitk/experiment/aim.md

-To familiarize students with how to measure viscosity using Ostwald viscometer and determine the concentration of an unknown sugar solution by measuring the viscosity by comparison method.
+To familiarize students with measrement of viscosity using Ostwald viscometer and determination ofe the concentration of an unknown sugar solution by viscosity  mearusrement and comparison.